software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 16
 >
 > Create a method `getRecommendationsByCategoryId` for the `CategoryRestController` class.
 This method should return _reading recommendations in a specific category_ in path `/api/categories/{categoryId}/recommendations` in JSON format.
 The `categoryId` path variable should determine the category id.
 You should be able to see the list of reading recommendation when opening <http://localhost:8080/api/categories/CATEGORY_ID/recommendations> in a web browser (just replace `CATEGORY_ID` with id of some category that has recommendations).
+If the category by the provided category id doesn't exist, send a `404 Not Found` HTTP status code as a response.
+The recommendations should be listed from newest to oldest as specified in the third user story.
 >
 > Create an issue for this task and add it to the Sprint 2 Backlog project.
 This task is related to the sixth user story.